logo

 Abstract

 Language and social symptoms improve with age in some autistic toddlers, but not in others, and such outcome differences are not clearly predictable from clinical scores alone.
-This study aimed to identify early-age brain alterations in autism that are prognostic of future language ability.
-Analyzing 372 longitudinal structural MRI scans from 166 autistic and 109 typical toddlers, researchers found that autistic toddlers showed differences in temporal and fusiform regions (larger/thicker), inferior frontal lobe and midline structures (smaller/thinner), callosal subregion volume (larger), and cerebellum (smaller).
-These brain alterations improved language outcome prediction accuracy at 6-month follow-up, exceeding the accuracy of intake clinical and demographic variables alone.
-Temporal, fusiform, and inferior frontal alterations correlated with autism symptom severity and cognitive impairments.
+Here we aim to identify early-age brain alterations in autism that are prognostic of future language ability.
+Leveraging 372 longitudinal structural MRI scans from 166 autistic toddlers and 109 typical toddlers and controlling for brain size, we find that, compared to typical toddlers, autistic toddlers show differentially larger or thicker temporal and fusiform regions; smaller or thinner inferior frontal lobe and midline structures; larger callosal subregion volume; and smaller cerebellum.
+Most differences are replicated in an independent cohort of 75 toddlers.
+These brain alterations improve accuracy for predicting language outcome at 6-month follow-up beyond intake clinical and demographic variables.
+Temporal, fusiform, and inferior frontal alterations are related to autism symptom severity and cognitive impairments at early intake ages.
+Among autistic toddlers, brain alterations in social, language and face processing areas enhance the prediction of the child's future language ability.

 Publisher